 Period from April 1, 2003 through February 5, 2004 and the period from February 6, 2004 to March 31, 2004.
 Net cash provided by (used in) operating activities was \$7.8 million for the period from April 1, 2003 through February 5, 2004, compared to \$(1.7) million for the period from February 6, 2004 through March 31, 2004.
-The cash flows provided by operating activities for the period from April 1, 2003 through February 5, 2004 were primarily the result of net income of \$2.4 million adjusted for non-cash items of \$7.9 million, partially offset by net changes in working capital of (\$2.5) million.
-The \$2.5 million net increase in working capital can be attributed to a \$3.4 million decrease in accounts payable and accrued expenses due primarily to reductions in the reserve for Pecos returns, an increase of \$2.3 million in inventory due primarily to new product launches and a decrease of \$3.1 million in accounts receivable.
+The cash flows provided by operating activities for the period from April 1, 2003 through February 5, 2004, were primarily the result of net income of \$2.4 million adjusted for non-cash items of \$7.9 million, partially offset by net changes in working capital of (\$2.5) million.
+The \$2.5 million net increase in working capital can be attributed to a \$3.4 million decrease in accounts payable and accrued expenses due primarily to reductions in the reserve for Pecos returns, an increase of \$2.3 million in inventory due primarily to result of changes in working capital of (\$5.3) million partially offset by net income of \$1.8 million adjusted for non-cash items of \$1.8 million.
+The \$5.3 million net increase in working capital can be attributed to an increase in accounts receivable.
 The cash flows used in operating activities for the period from February 6, 2004 through March 31, 2004 were primarily the result of changes in working capital of (\$5.3) million partially offset by net income of \$1.8 million adjusted for non-cash items of \$1.8 million.
 The \$5.3 million net increase in working capital can be attributed to an increase in accounts receivable of \$4.0 million, a \$3.1 million decrease in accounts payable and accrued liabilities due to the payment of \$2.7 million of bonuses to management in connection with the acquisition of Medtech, and a \$1.1 million decrease in inventory.